Systemic-Labs/Perfect-Stack/README.md

 The information is useful for Web Developers, Designers and Project Managers, startups,...
 Feel welcome to participate in this article, mostly when there is a clear improvement, a mistake or outdated topic.

-### New developer or learning new stuff?
-- Learn new tech.
-Ex: in web standards>> ES6/next, new HTML, new CSS (Grid, Houdini,...) , Web Assembly.
-- Learn from best tutorials/courses: recent material of last 1~2 year(or months...) from a sharp experienced tutor, Ex: Fireship.io

 ### New developer or decision maker? and why you must avoid popular old tech.

 - Avoid learning ~10+ years old model if possible and there is a better alternative. old tech was made for past era ecosystem, development model and HW/SW/problems.
 - Is still popular due to seniors who learned it in past when it was a valid option and using it at work for years, and new developers are forced to follow them.
 This process might repeat multiple times...